cvetomir-todorov/CecoChat/docs/02-design-01-approach.md

   - When a user logs-in and needs all new messages
   - When a user reviews a dialog back in time

 Cassandra as a history database answers those needs very well.
-And this time the Kafka consumer group for materialize servers can safely use the built-in partition auto-balancing.
+And this time the Kafka consumer group for materialization can safely use the built-in partition auto-balancing.

 # Reliable messaging and consistency